jemin888/WILMIXPROJECTS/README.md

 This Tittle "Wilmix Projects" is meant for Project Tracking website for doing Software and Research Projects

-in JAVA, .Net , and C/C++ started by Wilmix jemin j.
+in .Net , and C/C++ started by Wilmix jemin j.

 He will be an Individual Contributer in doing the Projects.